alexhalbeisen/fundraiser-site/index.md

   block: feature-1
   media_alignment: Right
   headline: "<strong>safety </strong>"
-  content: 'As COVID19 is obviously a concern for large gatherings, we ideally want
+  content: As COVID19 is obviously a concern for large gatherings, we want to make
-    to make sure it''s possible for close friends and family to participate.
-But for those who do not live close by and want to join, we will be organizing a virtual 5K as well. '
+    sure we carry out the walk in a safe manner.
+Approval from the City of Lowell is still needed.
+For those who are not local and want to join, we will be organizing a virtual 5K as well.
+This also may be the only option if not allowed.
   slug: ''
   media:
     image: ''